nychealth/EH-dataportal/content/data-stories/flooding-and-health/index.md

   <div class="col-md-12 col-sm-12">
     <div class="card card-left-border shadow-sm mb-2 fs-sm">
       <div class="card-body">
-          <p class="card-text"> <strong> Tidal flooding also will play a role. </strong>With climate change, tides are likely to be higher more often, causing more frequent <strong>tidal flooding, which is when tides temporarily flood low-lying areas independently of high winds from storms.</strong> Data show that there was a 200% increase in high tide flood days from 2000 to 2021.
+          <p class="card-text"> <strong> Tidal flooding also will play a role. </strong>With climate change, tides are likely to be higher more often, causing more frequent <strong>tidal flooding.
+This is when high tides temporarily flood low-lying areas. </strong> Data show that there was a 200% increase in high tide flood days from 2000 to 2021.
 Flooding from tides that are higher than they have been historically means flooding can happen even when there is no severe weather. </p>
       </div>
     </div>
   </div>